danielgroves/danielgroves.net/_posts/2013-03-16-Version-Three.md

 For the new site one of the first decisions I made was to leave Wordpress.
 I can't help feeling like Wordpress is suffering from feature-bloat in recent releases.
 Don't get me wrong, I think Wordpress is ideal for blog-format website with multiple authors, but on my personal website multiple authors isn't an issue.
 It's only me.

-I made the decision to move to Jekyll, a ruby static site generator.
+I made the decision to move to [Jekyll][4], a Ruby static site generator.
 I have no need for a backend CMS or database driven website.
-I'm quite happy to write content using markdown and then drop it into the relevant place once I'm happy with it.
+I'm quite happy to write content using [Markdown][5] and then drop it into the relevant place once I'm happy with it.

 I'm actually using Git behind the scenes with two branches, 'develop' for unpublished things and 'master' for the live site.
 Anything that is merged into master and pushed to [GitLab][3] automatically gets pulled down to the server, built, and deployed.
 This means updating content on the site is still easy to do and doesn't require me to think about what I'm doing.